dawaltconley/contact-api/docs/template.md

 ### CertificateArn

 Certificate Manager ARN for the ApiDomain certificate.
-Required to use a custom domain.
+If supplied with ApiDomain, will attempt to create a new custom domain using the two.

 - Type: String
 - Default: ""

-### Route53Dns
+### HostedZoneId

-Whether this domain uses Route53 for its DNS
+If provided, creates a record set group connecting the custom domain to a Route53 zone.

 - Type: String
-- Default: true
+- Default: ""
-- AllowedValues:
-  - true
-  - false

-### AllowOrigin
+### HostedZoneName

-Passed directly to Access-Control-Allow-Origin header in the CORS configuration.
+Can provide this as an alternative to HostedZoneId

 - Type: String
 - Default: ""